-Even though your mortgage lender will discuss different home loan solutions, do your own research before meeting with the bank.
+Even though your mortgage lender will discuss different home loan solutions, do your own research before meeting with the loan officer.

-Once you’re ready to buy, the process is going to move fast.
+Once you’re ready, the home buying process is going to move fast.
 It can be difficult to digest everything your lender says — and you might not feel like you have time to explore financing options.

-Once you’re ready to buy, things move fast.
+Once you’re ready, the home buying process is going to move fast.
 You might not feel you have time to explore all your financing options.

 If you settle for the first loan you’re offered, you might miss out on lower rates or a more affordable loan program.

-So take your time and educate yourself on different mortgage products.
+So take your time and educate yourself on different types of loans.
 Think about what you really want in a mortgage.
 Is it: